mullai-king/task-test/day-7/README.md

-# Popular array method used MRF(maf, reduce ,filter)
+# Popular array method used MRF(maf, reduce ,filter) and forEach
-# used for each
 ## filterAsianRegion.js used methods are filter and map
 ## filterPopulation.js used filter and method
 ## ForEachAllCoutry.js used forEach